 Program application.
 Contract goals program elements would apply to competitively bid construction and professional services projects with meaningful opportunities for subcontractor participation.
-HHS might start by setting goals for only the largest contracts.

 Construction contracts could include design-bid-build and design-build projects.
-The Transportation Research Board has published guidance on applying and monitoring DBE or MBE/WBE contract goals on alternative delivery projects, such as design-build.10
+The Transportation Research Board has published guidance on applying and monitoring DBE or MBE/WBE contract goals on alternative delivery projects, such as design-build.
+10

 Good faith efforts evaluation.
-For program flexibility, HHS should consider establishing good faith efforts criteria that enable prime contractors to comply with the program even if the utilization plan does not meet HHS's specified contract goals.
+For program flexibility, an entity operating a contract goals program should consider establishing good faith efforts criteria that enable prime contractors to comply with the program even if the utilization plan does not meet the entity's specified contract goals.
 Federal regulations in Appendix A to 49 CFR Part 26 describe how good faith efforts can be used to comply with goals set for USDOT-funded contracts under the Federal DBE Program.

 Program compliance.
-As a matter of compliance and evaluation, HHS should consider requiring prime contractors to submit reports of payments made to all subcontractors and suppliers involved in eligible HHS contracts.
-This may require the purchase of and training concerning contract data tracking software.
-HHS should establish enforcement mechanisms for noncompliance and should monitor whether certified subcontractors and subconsultants are performing a commercially useful function (as a condition for eligibility to meet contact goals).
+As a matter of compliance and evaluation, any entity operating a contract goals program should consider requiring prime contractors to submit reports of payments made to all subcontractors and suppliers involved in eligible contracts.
+There should be enforcement mechanisms for noncompliance and monitoring of whether certified subcontractors and subconsultants are performing a commercially useful function (as a condition for eligibility to meet contact goals).